jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 (Signoff)
 ```

-- The coupon for a \$225 [signup bonus](https://accounts.chase.com/raf/share/2989388963).
-If you use this link, I get a $50 bonus in addition.
+I think you will get \$225 for signing up for a new account.
+If you use my referral link (listed in the last section), I get $50 in addition (and you still get your signing bonus).

 You do not need a social security number to open your account.
-However, to apply for a credit card, you need to link your social security number to your account.
-You may want to apply and use your credit card to build credit rating for your future benefit.
-Here is my credit card [referral link](https://www.referyourchasecard.com/18a/CGQF4VFXNT).
+However, to apply for a credit card, you need to have a social security number and you need to go down to the office to link your social security number to your account.
+You may want to apply and use your credit card to build a credit rating.
+A good credit rating makes approval for housing applications easier.
+See the last section for my credit card referral link.

-Chase offers a [credit score check](https://www.chase.com/personal/credit-cards/free-credit-score), but I think it will only appear 30 days after you linked your bank account to your social security number.
+Chase offers a [credit score check](https://www.chase.com/personal/credit-cards/free-credit-score), powered by Experian.
+For me, it appeared around half a month after I made my first payment on my credit card.